 Anecdotal evidence suggests acupuncture can improve some Parkinson’s symptoms including tremor, walking difficulties, rigidity and pain.
-However there is currently insufficient scientific research to confirm whether or not it is effective in Parkinson’s.
+There is increasing evidence1,2 that acupuncture may help with non-motor symptoms3,4, such as sleep problems5 and anxiety.

 Many people find that acupuncture increases energy levels, induces relaxation, improves appetite, mood and sleep, as well as an overall sense of wellbeing.
-There is also evidence that acupuncture reduces stress levels through the release of endorphins in the brain.
+There is also evidence that acupuncture reduces stress levels through the release of endorphins.

-Carers may also benefit from increased energy levels, improved appetite and sleep, enhanced relaxation, and an overall sense of wellbeing.
-An acupuncture session can be an ideal time to switch off and relax, or enjoy talking one-to-one with the therapist during treatment.
+Carers may also benefit from increased energy levels, improved sleep, enhanced relaxation, and an overall sense of wellbeing.
+An acupuncture session can be an ideal time to switch off and relax.

 Acupuncture is not regulated in many countries.
 It is therefore a good idea to ask your doctor or other healthcare professional for recommendations.
 Friends, family, other people with Parkinson’s or your national Parkinson’s association may also be able to advise based on personal experience.